Walluri/dva/README.md

    - Private key file format : [ .pem(OpenSSh), .ppk(PuTTY)]

 4. Security Group :
-    - Theyt are like a firewal outside and EC2 instance.
+    - They are like a firewal outside and EC2 instance.
-    - And, They Controls traffic from and to the EC2 instance.
+    - And, They Control traffic from and to the EC2 instance.
 So we can add rules.
     - They are the fundamental of network security in AWS.
     - Security groups only contain ALLOW rules.
 So we only say what the is ALLOWED to go or to go out.
     - This means we can't explicitly deny.
     - The rule can be mentioned with Ip address / or by other security groups.
     - **Note** : Why are security groups locked down to a VPC ?
-    - When trying to create a secutiry group, Ther will be default rule in the outbound rules :
+    - When trying to create a security group, There will be default rule in the outbound rules :
       Type : All Traffic [Protocol : All]
       Port Range : All
       Destination: 0.0.0.0/0